11 Best Business Bank Accounts for LLC in 2025

 Choosing the Best Small Business Bank Account for an LLC

-For many people, the formation of an LLC marks a transition, changing their side gig for a bit of extra income to a serious business.
-There are many boxes to check in that process, but one of the most important may be choosing the best business checking account for your needs.
+For many people, forming an LLC marks a transition, changing their side gig for some extra income to a serious business.
+There are many boxes to check in that process, but one of the most important is to choose the best business checking account for your needs.

 In the past, LLC business owners had limited choices for business accounts, but using an online bank, with smaller fees and better rewards, is becoming more popular.